 - Shoes that are worn out or are not the right shoes for the activity you’re doing

 - Being overweight

 - Family tendency

-Sprains happen most often when your foot lands on an uneven surface that causes the foot to turn as the ankle rolls out—called inversion.
-The stress on the ligaments can result in a stretching or tearing of the ligaments and the capsule on the outside of the ankle joint.
-At the time of the injury, you may feel a pop or snap in the ankle joint, have pain and trouble walking.
-Within a few hours the ankle can become bruised and swollen.
+Ankle sprains most commonly occur on uneven surfaces that may cause the ankle to roll inwards—called ankle inversion.
+This sudden stress on the ligaments can result in a stretching or tearing of the ligaments on the outside of the ankle (most commonly, the lateral or outer ankle ligaments).
+At the time of the injury, an audible pop or snap in the ankle joint may be heard or felt.
+Following this, onset of pain may be immediate.
+Due to pain and instability, walking may be difficult.
+Within a few hours, the ankle can become bruised and swollen.

 Basic Ankle Anatomy

 A ligament is made up of fibrous tissue that is strong yet flexible.
 As is seen in other, the ligaments provide added stability to the joint.
 As discussed previously, a sprain is an injury to the ligaments.
 The lateral ligament complex—the ligaments that are on the lateral ankle (or outer part of the ankle)—are most commonly injured in a typical inversion injury of the ankle.

 There are three main ligaments that make up the lateral ligament complex: